FACT-Finder-Web-Components/documentation/markdown/en/overview-get-started.md

 ## Checkout the Project
-1. Download or clone the demo project on on [Github](https://github.com/FACT-Finder-Web-Components)
+* Download or clone the demo project on on [Github](https://github.com/FACT-Finder-Web-Components)
-2. If you don't want to use bower, download the latest distribution from [web-components.fact-finder.de](http://web-components.fact-finder.de/download)and unzip the content in the demo project root directory
+* If you don't want to use bower, download the latest distribution from [web-components.fact-finder.de](http://web-components.fact-finder.de/download) and unzip the content in the demo project root directory

 Depending on whether you are using the NodeJs/Bower way you need to continue with the following steps:

 ### NodeJs/Bower
-3. Run `node start.js demo-folder-name` like stated on the [project page](https://github.com/FACT-Finder-Web-Components)
+Run `node start.js demo-folder-name` like stated on the [project page](https://github.com/FACT-Finder-Web-Components)

 ### Without NodeJS/Bower
-4. Copy the project directoy into the web server of your trust.
+Copy the project directoy into the web server of your trust.
 Open a html file.

 ### Take a look at one of our many example implementation